-Faculty: Design and Technology (continued) Year 10 Subject: Design and Technology - Metalwork Focus Length of Course: Pre-Requisites: Course Leads to: 1 Semester N/A, apart from an interest in practically based activities.
-VET Engineering and SACE Stage 1 Technologies
+Subject: Design and Technology - Metalwork Focus Length of Course: Semester Pre-Requisites: N/A, apart from an interest in practically based activities.
+Course Leads to: Flexible Industry Pathways in Engineering and Civil and SACE Stage 1 Technologies

 In this course students develop a technological knowledge and understanding concerned with the properties and characteristics of Metal.
 They learn and develop new skills whilst planning and constructing their own metalwork product.
 Some examples of the skills gained could include: oxy/acetylene welding, metal turning, gas metal arc welding and hot/cold metal manipulation.